SumoLogic/sumologic-documentation/docs/integrations/databases/cassandra.md

 <TabItem value="k8s">

-If you are using Cassandra in a Kubernetes environment create the fields:
+If you're using Cassandra in a Kubernetes environment, create the fields:
 * `pod_labels_component`
 * `pod_labels_environment`
 * `pod_labels_db_system`